Legionaries of Christ: Ethos

 Love for Christ is, for Legionaries, a personal experience.
 Through the Gospel, the cross, and the Eucharist, Legionary spirituality teaches that the Legionary should seek to know Christ intimately, and love him in a passionate way by embracing him as their model of holiness.
 Their spirituality is Christ-centered with a particular emphasis on the Sacred Heart, which is the patron of the Legion, in their vocation as religious and priests.

 Love for Mary is seen as arising from the imitation of Christ.
 In the Legion, Our Lady is venerated as both Mother of the Church and of the individual Legionary's vocation.
 Legionaries consecrate their spiritual and apostolic lives to her care, and seek to take on her virtues of faith, hope, charity, obedience to God, humility, and cooperation with Christ's plan of redemption and justice.

-Love for Souls is defined in the Legion as an ardent desire to spread Christ's kingdom in this world.
+Love for Souls is defined in the Legionaries as an ardent desire to spread Christ's kingdom in this world.
 Legionaries focus on helping the greatest number of souls know and love Christ.
 In Legionary theology, time is a gift given by God which he wants to maximize to spread the Gospel and help bring the love of God to many souls.